-first line: The keyword "\$CHOOSE"

-next line: The keyword "ALPHA" (only for open-shell wavefunction)

-next lines: If one-center ('lone') NBOs are to be searched for, type the keyword "LONE" followed by a list of pairs of numbers, the first number of each pair being the atomic center and the second the number of valence lone pairs on that atom.
+first line: The keyword "\$CHOOSE" next line: The keyword "ALPHA" (only for open-shell wavefunctions) If one-center ('lone') NBOs are to be searched for, type the keyword "LONE" followed by a list of pairs of numbers, the first number of each pair being the atomic center and the second the number of valence lone pairs on that atom.
 Terminate the list with "END".
-(Note that only the occupied valence lone pairs should be entered, since the number of core orbitals on each center is presumed known.)
+(Note that only the occupied valence lone pairs should be entered because the number of core orbitals on each center is presumed known.)
 If two-center ('bond') NBOs are to be searched for, type the keyword "BOND", followed by the list of bond specifiers, and terminated by "END".
-Each bond

-specifier is one of the letters "S" single bond

-"D" double bond

-"T" triple bond

-"Q" quadruple bond

-"P" pentuple bond

-"H" hextuple bond
+Each bond specifier is one of the following: "S" single bond "D" double bond next lines: "T" triple bond "Q" quadruple bond "5" quintuple bond "6" sextuple bond followed by the two atomic centers of the bond (e.g., "D 9 16" for a double bond between atoms 9 and 16).
+If three-center NBOs are to be searched for, type the keyword "3C", followed by the list of 3-c bond specifiers, and terminated by "END".
+Each 3-c bond specifier is again one of the letters "S" (single), "D" (double), "T" (triple), "Q" (quadruple), etc., followed by three integers for the three atomic centers (e.g., "S 4 8 10" for a single three-center bond 4-8-10).
+Multi-center (n -c) NBOs for n >3 can be searched for analogously using the